TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 1. Add a form with a `GET` method (in `createUser.ejs` or another view) which accepts a `name` or `email` (or both!)
 1. Create a new route `/search` which accepts a `GET` request.
 1. Add the search logic to your controller which searches your list for a matching user.
-Form data that has been sent via a `GET` request will not be available in the `req.body`.
+Form data that has been sent via a `GET` request will not be available via `req.body`.
 You will need to use `req.query` instead.
    - Your `GET` request should handle searching for the user and then render the search result.
 1. Display the search results in a new view: `search.ejs`.